cryptonaut101/Towers-and-Tiles/README.md

 1. During initialization, both players are only permitted to place in the first three columns and in their bounds.
 2. The red zone is simply a neutral zone: if it is empty, nothing has to be done.
 3. Every turn, a player rolls the die.
 This will determine the number of tiles one piece should be moved.
 The said piece is chosen by the corresponding player.
 4. A piece can move right, up, and down.
-When a player rolls an odd number, the player is given that number of moves left and right.
+When a player rolls an odd number, the player is given that number of moves left and other directions(i.e. a player rolls a 5.
+They are expected to use 5 moves in total right, up, and down, and 5 moves left).
 5. When one piece reaches the end of the board, the game is over for the placer of that piece.
 6. A moving piece "bounces" on every tile, so the player can not move a piece over a tile a smaller piece has occupied.